IrinaMax/Demos/spatial-analysis/ReadMe.md

 ![](ReadMe_files/figure-markdown_github/add_title_legend-1.png)<!-- -->

-While the base functions for plotting spatial data can do the job, I prefer using external R libraries that provide more capabilities and produce beautiful maps like ggplot2, ggmap, leaflet.
+While the base functions for plotting spatial data are sufficient enough to produce maps, we would love to "external" R libraries that provide more capabilities and produce beautiful maps like ggplot2, ggmap, leaflet.

 ### Visializing the Data Using External Libraries

 #### ggplot2

 ggplot2 works with data frames and not objects of class **Spatial**\*.
-So we have to convert them using the `fortify()` function in ggplot2.
+So we have to convert them using the `fortify()` function from ggplot2.

 ``` r
 crime_df <- data.frame(crime_spatial_df)